-Whale, The Majestic Giants are among Earth’s largest and most fascinating creatures, captivating scientists and nature enthusiasts alike.
+Whale The Majestic Giants are among Earth’s largest and most fascinating creatures, captivating scientists and nature enthusiasts alike.
 In this article, we delve into the world of whales, exploring their habitats, behaviours, and conservation efforts aimed at protecting these majestic giants.

 Whales are marine mammals belonging to the order Cetacea, which includes dolphins and porpoises.
 They are well-adapted to life in the ocean, with streamlined bodies, flippers for propulsion, and a blowhole for breathing.